ENCODE-DCC/pyencoded-tools/README.md

 To use a custom query for your object list:

         ./ENCODE_get_fields.py --query www.my/custom/url
-this can be used with either useage of the '--field' option
+this can be used with either useage of the *--field* option

 Output prints in format of fieldname:object_type for non-strings